RobProductions/OpenEOS/README.md

 EOSAuth provides helpful shortcuts for working with EOS accounts and the user systems.
 There are 2 main login systems for EOS: Auth and Connect.

 **EOSAuth.LoginAuth()** lets you login a user via the Auth system.
 The Auth system relates to Epic accounts only.
-Provide the custom EOSInitSet class with the Credentials filled out and LoginAuth() will run the async operation within the SDK.
+Provide the custom EOSLoginAuthSet class with the Credentials filled out and LoginAuth() will run the async operation within the SDK.
 To get the result, pass in the OnLoginCallback which is invoked when the operation is complete.
 Based on the ResultCode, Login may have been successful or failed due to various reasons.
 Epic recommends that you attempt multiple types of Login for convenience, i.e. Persistent Auth to see if a session is already stored -> Exchange Code coming from the launcher itself -> AccountPortal as a fallback which opens up a web browser, with each type only activating if the previous failed.
 Once you get a result, you can grab the given EpicAccountId as a reference to your Epic user.
 Learn more about the Auth Interface [here](https://dev.epicgames.com/docs/epic-account-services/auth/auth-interface).

 For the Exchange Code Login type, you will need to grab the user token argument from the command line.
 Use **EOSAuth.GetExchangeCodeToken()** to quickly grab this token from the System Environment.
 Note that this will definitely fail in the Editor so it is up to your EOS Manager to determine when to use this Login type.